-Working Together to Eliminate Check Forgery in Pueblo
+Working Together to Eliminate Check Fraud in Pueblo

-Both law enforcement and the District Attorney's Office are fully committed to catching those who forge checks and prosecuting them to the fullest extent of the law.
-Toward that end, the District Attorney's Office has created a new Economic Crimes Unit.
+Both law enforcement and the District Attorney's Office are fully committed to catching those who fraudulently pass bad checks and prosecuting them to the fullest extent of the law.

-When we prosecute, the case is only as good as the evidence that can be collected.
-And much of that evidence only is available if you have secured it from the person that wrote the check.
+When we prosecute the case, the case is only as good as the evidence that can be collected.
+Much of that evidence only is available if you have secured it from the person that wrote the check.

-We urge you to become our partners in eliminating check forgery by following the steps outlined here for checking identification and signatures.
-Hopefully just following these steps will put a dent in forgeries, but where forgeries still occur, you'll have the evidence that allows us to catch and prosecute the forger.
+We urge you to become our partners in eliminating check fraud by following the steps outlined here for the checking identification and signatures.
+Hopefully just following these steps will put a dent in fraudulent checks, but where they still occur, you'll have the evidence that allows us to catch and prosecute the offender.